Back to California

 Dual Enrollment

-A program that allows high school students to take college courses while still in high school.
+A program where high school students can take college classes while still in high school.

 Limits and Unknowns

-• The bill does not specify how the changes will be funded or implemented.
+• The bill does not specify how the changes will be funded.

-• It is unclear if all schools and colleges will participate in these partnerships.
+• It is unclear if all high schools or only certain types of schools will participate in these partnerships.

 Bill History